 An AISA is a legal mechanism enabled under the Privacy Act 1993 authorising the sharing of information between, or within, agencies for delivering efficient and effective public services.
 Under the Tax Administration Act 1994, the Commissioner of Inland Revenue may share information under an AISA, despite the secrecy rules.
-AISAs provide a robust and transparent process for sharing information while providing certainty about the purpose of information, and the management of privacy risks.
+AISAs provide a robust and transparent process for sharing information while providing certainty about the purpose of information sharing, the use of information, and the management of privacy risks.